• Skip to primary navigation

 Then transfer to a freezer bag and label with the name and use-by date (freeze for up to 3 months) before placing in the freezer.

-To bake, remove from the freezer bag and let stand at room temperature on a plate for 15 minutes while your oven preheats.
+To bake, remove from the freezer bag and let sit at room temperature on a plate for 15 minutes while your oven preheats.
 Roll the cookie dough in sugar and bake as directed in the recipe, adding a couple of extra minutes to the baking time.

-To freeze baked cookies: Freeze baked cookies in layers in a freezer-friendly container, separating each layer with wax paper.
+Freeze baked cookies in layers in a freezer-friendly container, separating each layer with wax paper.
 Label with the name and use-by date (freeze for up to 3 months), then place in the freezer.

 To defrost, remove the cookies from the container and let them sit at room temperature on a wire rack for a couple of hours, or until defrosted.